Benefits of Support for Mesothelioma

 You can find mesothelioma support groups online through:

-While these online communities may not be as intimate as face-to-face or even phone-based support groups, they can provide invaluable support when other means are not available.
+While these online communities may not be as intimate as in-person support groups, they can provide invaluable support when other options are unavailable.

-Available mesothelioma support includes emotional support, practical assistance like help finding the right doctors, and financial support for expenses such as treatment.
+Available mesothelioma resources include emotional support, medical assistance (like help finding the right doctors), and financial assistance for treatment and other expenses.

 Financial Mesothelioma Support